[Infographic] The Path to Enlightened Web Experiences

 Undaunted, we sought to find that magic idea that encapsulates what we are attempting to achieve.
-Eventually we hit upon a single word: enlightened.
+Eventually, we hit upon a single word: enlightened.
 It calls to mind an advanced state – a complete understanding of the issues at hand.
 Fittingly, one dictionary definition of the term is “having or showing a good understanding of how people should be treated.”
-We think this is apt considering much of what we do is focused on the user, and how she percieves her experience, rather than on technical benchmarks.
+We think this is apt considering much of what we do is focused on the user, and how she perceives her experience, rather than on technical benchmarks.
 We want all online experiences to be enlightened.

 To explore this concept of online enlightenment, we created an infographic with three “tenets” to follow in order to achieve it, plus foundational technologies needed to start the process.
 Let us know: what’s a good indicator of an enlightened experience, to you?
 (Click the image to view larger).

 Want to see whether your app is enlightened already?
-Or how you compare to others?
+Or how do you compare to others?
 Our Customer Experience Index (CEXi) incorporates all aspects of an enlightened experience into a single score.
 Click here to contact us and get your full report, including benchmarks and custom analysis.

-- Google Makes Strides in Tracking Cross Device Conversions
+- Google Makes Strides in Tracking Cross-Device Conversions

 - The Business Value of Web Performance

-- Mobile Web Stress: The impact of network speed on emotional engagement and brand perception [REPORT]
+- Mobile Web Stress: The Impact of network speed on emotional engagement and brand perception [REPORT]